WithSecureOpenSource/resource-api/documentation/schema.rst

 changeable (bool=False)
     if True field can be set during creation but cannot be change later on.
 User's birth date is a valid example.

+Field choices
+"""""""""""""

+For all fields inherit from :class:`schema.IndexableField`, it's possible to define list of possible values as choices.
+When choices are defined for a field field value is only allowed to be set one of these, otherwise :exc:`errors.ValidationError` is raised.

+To define human readable labels for the value choices, pass a list or tuple of labels as the *choice_labels* attribute for the field.
+This is useful for scenarios such as automated UI generation.

+.. autoclass:: resource_api.schema.IndexableField

 Primitive fields
 ----------------